hgamboa/nova-adv-inst/LP5-log.md

 ### Server_acc.py

 In folder LP5/Server_acc you will find a new version of the server.py that you tried in Goal 1.
-Instead of generation random data, this version of the server reads the acelarometer data of the phone and publish it through the websocket.
-As result, you will displayed in the chart the accelaromenter information.
-The time resolution of thar informations it will be dependent of requesting rate set in the html file.
+Instead of generation random data, this version of the server reads the accelerometer data of the phone and publish it through the websocket.
+As result, you will displayed in the chart the accelerometer information.
+The time resolution it will be dependent of requesting rate set in the html file.

 ## Goal 3

 Change the code server_acc to:
-* Read, simulatneaosly, diferent sensors of the phone
+* Read, simultaneously, different sensors of the phone
 * Save the data in a file